 Use glass, plastic, or wood implements as metal affects clay’s charge and makes it less effective.

-- Apply to a clean, damp face, applying in thin layers.
-Leave the clay on for between ten to fifteen minutes.
+- Apply the clay in thin layers to a clean, damp face.
+Leave the clay on for ten to fifteen minutes.
 DO NOT LET THE CLAY MASK DRY FULLY.
 The longer the clay is on, the more potential it has to dry the skin.

-The mineral content of the clay will nourish your skin.
-As the mask begins to dry, it will tighten the skin, stimulating blood flow and leaving it firm, taut, and refreshed.
+The clay’s mineral content will nourish your skin.
+As the face mask begins to dry, it will tighten the skin, stimulating blood flow and leaving it firm, taut, and refreshed.

-- Remove the Clay face Mask with a warm, damp washcloth, press to the face, and leave it for a few minutes to loosen the clay before gently rinsing off.
+- Remove the clay face mask with a warm, damp washcloth, press it to the face, and leave it for a few minutes to loosen the clay before gently rinsing off.
 The skin should feel firm and rejuvenated.
 If any redness has occurred, it will gradually lessen over the next few minutes.

 - Hydrate the skin with a soothing natural oil, like Argan or Jojoba Oil.